A deep surrogate approach to efficient Bayesian inversion in PDE and integral equation models: Review of deep learning techniques for PDEs

-We will first consider the PDE model defined by $(\ref{pde},\ref{bc})$.
-Recent works in deep learning for PDEs \cite{pidl1,sir17} have uncovered a simple method designed to solve such equations where $\Omega$ is a closed domain.
+We first consider the neural network approximation of the deterministic PDE forward problem defined by $(\ref{pde}, \ref{bc})$.
+Recent work in deep learning for PDEs \cite{pidl1,sir17} has uncovered a simple method designed to solve such equations over a closed domain $\Omega$.
 Let $\pi^d$, and $\pi^b$ be measures with supports supp$(\pi^d)=\Omega$ and supp$(\pi^b)=\partial \Omega$.
-Under the assumption that the PDE has a unique continuous solution,these algorithms exploit the fact that for a fixed $\bm{\theta}\in \Theta$ and $\nu_1,\nu_2>0$ the following quantity is non-negative, and zero only when $u_\theta(\bm{x})$ is the solution
+Under the assumption that the PDE is well posed, the approach in \cite{pidl1,sir17} exploits the fact that for a fixed $\bm{\theta}\in \Theta$ and $\nu_1,\nu_2>0$ the quantity